covid-at-home/covid-at-home/level4.md

 ### Very high fever that comes (back) suddenly

 If you check temperatures regularly, you will want to be aware that the trend can reverse suddenly, even when the patient seemed to be doing better earlier.
 Regular measurements are important.
-A fever that is very high (> 39° Celsius) is a cue to seek medical help.
+A fever that is very high (> 39° Celsius or around 102.2° Farenheit) is a cue to seek medical help.
 So is a fever that goes away and then comes back suddenly.

 ### Call for help